streamr-dev/StreamrFS/README.md

 # StreamrFS

+**Warning: Insecure at the moment!
+To be secure, a version of the Streamr JS client that supports end-to-end encryption with automatic key exchange.
+This is coming soon.
+Only use for testing and prototyping at the moment.**

 An application-level extension on top of Streamr protocol to standardize file sharing in the Streamr ecosystem.

 This npm package includes a library and a CLI tool for interacting with resources that follow the StreamrFS specification.